CollegeBoreal/INF1083-200-19A-01/4.DML/Corrections/README.md

 ```
 mysql: [Warning] Using a password on the command line interface can be insecure.
 mysql: [Warning] Using a password on the command line interface can be insecure.
+ERROR 1064 (42000) at line 8: You have an error in your SQL syntax; check the manual that corresponds to your MySQL server version for the right syntax to use near ') VALUES ( 'maintenance , 55);
+INSERT INTO SOLUTIONS ( solution, nom,  ) VALUES ' at line 1
 ```
 ###  =[END]============== Exécution du script 300106918 ===============
 \n## Etudiant 300107361